cocos/cocos-engine/EngineErrorMap.md

 ### 6002

 <!-- DEPRECATED -->
-_ccsg.ParticleSystem.addChild() : Can't add a ParticleSystem that uses a different blending function
+cc.ParticleSystem.addChild() : Can't add a ParticleSystem that uses a different blending function

 ### 6003